YanjieZe/GNFactor/README.md

 ```
 But this means the batch size is 1 and the results would be worse.

-To save the evaluation videos, set `cinematic_recorder.enabled=True` in `conf/eval.yaml`.

-All configurations for training and evaluation are in `GNFactor/conf/`.
+Configurations for training and evaluation are in `GNFactor/conf/`.
 You could change the parameters in these files for your own setting.

-## Analyze Evaluation Results
+## 📊 Analyze Evaluation Results
 For the users' convenience, we provide the results (`*.csv` files, 3 seeds) of our paper in `GNFactor_results/`.

 We also provide a python script `scripts/compute_results.py` to compute the average success rates from the `*.csv` files (generated during the evaluation).
 An example to compute success rates given our provided csv files: